Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

      a.
 Following variables are created to keep track of the words processed by FPGA

-        // Compute the profile score the CPU using the in-hash flags computed on the FPGA unsigned int curr_entry;
+        // Create variables to keep track of number of words needed by CPU to compute score and number of words processed by FPGA such that CPU processsing can overlap with FPGA unsigned int curr_entry;
         unsigned char inh_flags;
         unsigned int  available = 0;